curryp0mmes/fabric-mod/README.md

 - crystal ore
 - crafting recipes to get from shards to crystal etc.
 - crystal armor

+New features:
+- A functional gun with nbt ammo count and a fancy 3d model
+- Ammo shells, ammo, and bullets with fancy 3d models

 This is just the start though, so be prepared for more features soon.

+##Planned features

+- Mechanic to lay down by sneaking again
+- More weapons
+- More fancy 3d models

 ## License